 Photo courtesy Juliana Bicycles

-In a nutshell, an enduro mountain bike is designed for going as fast as humanly possible on rowdy downhills, without sacrificing climbing efficiency.
-These long-travel bikes (150-180mm of travel) are hard-wired for enduro racing with burly, take-a-kicking-and-keep-on-ticking parts, and geometry designed to rip on the downhills before mountain-goating you up to the next stage.
+In a nutshell, an enduro mountain bike is designed for descending as fast as humanly possible on steep, rough, and rowdy trails, without sacrificing the climbing efficiency needed to pedal back uphill.
+These long-travel bikes (150-180mm of travel) are burlier than a "regular" trail bike with take-a-kicking-and-keep-on-ticking parts, and long and slack geometry designed to rip on the downhills before mountain-goating you up to the next stage.

 Wait, the next stage?
-Yes, because enduro is more than a bike it’s also a racing format.
-Enduro bikes need to survive a hard day, whether you’re racing or just hitting the bike park with your crew.
+Yes, because enduro is more than a bike genre.
+The name actually comes from the enduro racing format.
+Whether you’re racing or just hitting the bike park with your crew, enduro bikes need to survive years of hard riding.
 Let’s dive into the fast and furious world of Enduro.

 What is enduro racing?

-Apart from being a whole lot of hard-charging fun, enduro is a multi-stage racing format comprised of timed solo runs throughout the course of the event.
-A race can be one day or multiple days, anywhere between three to six stages per day, and with untimed transfer stages between each.
-These transfers are typically the climbs, which is why you need a bike that can both descend hard and climb efficiently.
+Apart from being a whole lot of fun, enduro is a multi-stage racing format comprised of timed downhill runs throughout the course of the event.
+A race can be one day or multiple days, with anywhere between three to six stages per day.
+Between each stage is a untimed transfer (though there are usually time cutoffs so you can't be late to the next stage).
+These transfers are typically climbs, which is why you need a bike that can both descend hard and climb efficiently.

-The appeal for many lies in the challenge of racing the clock over multiple stages and seeing how your time stacks up against everyone else’s at the end, pros and amateurs alike.
+The appeal for many lies in the challenge of staying fast and consistent from start to finish.
+Unlike downhill racing where you only get a single race run, enduro provides more opportunities to compete.
+Since there are multiple stages, you get more riding time.
+And since there are transfers mixed in, you need some fitness to make it to the finish.
+At the end, you get to see how your total time and individual stage times stack up against everyone else’s, pros and amateurs alike.
 Gone is the worry of a course choked with riders.
 Usually, each rider starts 30 seconds apart, so if you do get passed or need to pass, it’s a mano a mano situation.
 Not quite XC, not quite downhill — that’s Enduro racing.

-What is the difference between all-mountain and enduro?
+What is the difference between all-mountain and enduro bikes?

 What is the difference between a trail bike and an enduro bike?